Shipeasy

 EnterpriseUnlimited

 If you're approaching the limit, you're almost certainly using overrides where you should be using rules.
-Audit the list — most overrides are old QA accounts that should have been removed when the gate was launched.
+Audit the list — most overrides are old QA accounts that should have been removed when the feature flag was launched.

 Cleaning up after launch

-Once a gate is at 100% and the feature is fully shipped, the override list is dead weight.
+Once a feature flag is at 100% and the feature is fully shipped, the override list is dead weight.
 Two common patterns:

-1. Delete the gate.
-Once you remove the conditional from code and clean up the dead path, delete the gate itself.
+1. Delete the feature flag.
+Once you remove the conditional from code and clean up the dead path, delete the feature flag itself.
 The override list goes with it.

 2. Clear overrides.
-Keep the gate (if you might want to reuse the name for a follow-up feature) but clear out the override list:
+Keep the feature flag (if you might want to reuse the name for a follow-up feature) but clear out the override list.
+PATCH the feature flag with empty arrays:

-The dashboard's Cleanup view surfaces gates with stale overrides (overrides on a gate that's been at 100% for >30 days) so you don't have to remember.
+The dashboard's Cleanup view surfaces feature flags with stale overrides (overrides on a feature flag that's been at 100% for >30 days) so you don't have to remember.

 Audit